 Dasatinib, at nanomolar concentrations, inhibits the following kinases: BCR-ABL, SRC family (SRC, LCK, YES, FYN), c-KIT, EPHA2, and PDGFRβ.
 Based on modeling studies, dasatinib is predicted to bind to multiple conformations of the ABL kinase.

 Maximum plasma concentrations (Cmax) of dasatinib are observed between 0.5 and 6 hours (Tmax) following oral administration.
-Dasatinib exhibits dose proportional increases in AUC and linear elimination characteristics over the dose range of 15 mg to 240 mg/day.
-The overall mean terminal half-life of dasatinib is 3–5 hours.
+Dasatinib exhibits dose proportional increases in AUC and linear elimination characteristics over the dose range of 15 to 240 mg/day.
+The overall mean terminal half-life of dasatinib is 3 to 5 hours.

 Data from a trial of 54 healthy subjects administered a single, 100-mg dose of dasatinib 30 minutes following consumption of a high-fat meal resulted in a 14% increase in the mean AUC of dasatinib.
 The observed food effects were not clinically relevant.

 In patients, dasatinib has an apparent volume of distribution of 2505 L, suggesting that the drug is extensively distributed in the extravascular space.
-Binding of dasatinib and its active metabolite to human plasma proteins in vitro was approximately 96% and 93%, respectively, with no concentration dependence over the range of 100–500 ng/mL.
+Binding of dasatinib and its active metabolite to human plasma proteins in vitro was approximately 96% and 93%, respectively, with no concentration dependence over the range of 100 to 500 ng/mL.

 The exposure of the active metabolite, which is equipotent to dasatinib, represents approximately 5% of the dasatinib AUC.
 This indicates that the active metabolite of dasatinib is unlikely to play a major role in the observed pharmacology of the drug.
 Dasatinib also had several other inactive oxidative metabolites.